Kris Jenner’s Makeup-Free Selfie Shocks Fans

 Kardashian fans saw a side of family matriarch Kris Jenner they’re not to used to seeing via her Instagram page this week.
-Per Yahoo!, the Keeping Up with the Kardashians star surprised her more than 25 million followers on the social media site as she went completely makeup-free for a new selfie while getting her hair done.
+Per Yahoo!, the Keeping Up With the Kardashians star surprised her more than 25 million followers on the social media site as she went completely makeup-free for a new selfie while getting her hair done.

-Kris gave fans a behind-the-scenes look at how she gets so glam on her page on March 20, coyly smiling for the camera for the bare-faced snap as her hair stylist Chris Macmillan did her hair.
+Kris gave fans a behind-the-scenes look at how she gets so glam on her page on March 20, coyly smiling for the camera for the bare-faced snap as her hairstylist Chris Macmillan did her hair.

 “6am #haircut #nofilter #nomakeup best way to start the day,” he captioned the snap of the mom of six.

-An hour later, the Los Angeles-based hair stylist posted two more snaps of Jenner that showed off the finished product.
+An hour later, the Los Angeles-based hairstylist posted two more snaps of Jenner that showed off the finished product.

-The new Instagram snaps showed Kris looking a little more like fans have come to know her, rocking black eyeliner and heavy eyeshadow with a pink lip as she showed off her made up face and freshly styled hair for two selfies.
+The new Instagram snaps showed Kris looking a little more like fans have come to know her, rocking black eyeliner and heavy eyeshadow with a pink lip as she showed off her made-up face and freshly styled hair for two selfies.

 However, as reported by Yahoo!, it was the no makeup snap that really had fans talking.